 Then my husband bought me my first Harley, a 2007 883 Sportster for Christmas.
 Before you could blink, I had a Race Tuner and new air cleaner and pipes fitted.
 It rode like a 1200.
 It was great.
 I rode about 12,000 km on that bike.
 I soon became a member of Brisbane HOG.

-In 2008, I had my first look at the new model Rockers.
+When I had my first look at the Harley Rockers.
 I fell in love on sight.
-The Rocker C Custom became a must have.
+The Rocker C Custom became a must-have.
 So I bought the blue and chrome beauty.

 Not too long after that, I started to bling it up.
 Thanks to my wonderful husband, Billy, and friends, Aden Jacobi and Skinny Mick, I was able to develop a bike that I’m really proud to ride.
 I chose a female Viking theme, a Valkyrie.
 My husband has Viking ancestors and he has a CVO Springer that is his Thor bike.
 So I thought it would be neat to do a female version so that that we had a themed pair.